 4th Year - AERO 4310 (Fall) & 4320 (Spring)

 National Security Affairs and Preparation for Active Duty (Professional Officer Course)

-Examines the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
-Special topics of interest focus on the military as a profession, officership, military justice, civilian control of the military, preparation for active duty, and current issues affecting military professionalism.
-Continued emphasis is given to the refinement of communication skills.
+This is a survey course designed to examine the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
+Additional topics include officership, the military as a profession, military justice, civilian control of the military, preparation for active duty, and current issues affecting military personnel.
+Within this structure, continued emphasis is given to building strong communication skills.

 Physical Training (PT)

 All cadets participate in PT at least 2x/week and must attend at least 80% of sessions to remain in the program.
-All cadets attending all Det 835 schools except Midwestern State University (MSU) and TX A&M Commerce (TAMUC) must attend PT at UNT Tues mornings from 0600-0700.
-MSU & TAMUC crosstown cadets submit a personal workout report for Tuesdays.
-ALL cadets are required to attend PT at UNT following leadership lab on Thurs afternoon.
+All cadets are required to attend PT at UNT following leadership lab on Thurs afternoon.
 Unit PT is a combination of strength and cardio training designed to expose cadets to the lifestyle they must adopt to be successful Air Force officers.